publicdocs/uscode/assets/md/titles/usc21/us/usc/t21/ch9/schIV/m__us_usc_t21_s348.md

     (e) __Publication and effective date of orders__

-        Any order, including any regulation established by such order, issued under subsection (c) or (d) of this section, shall be published and shall be effective upon publication, but the Secretary may stay such effectiveness if, after issuance of such order, a hearing is sought with respect to such order pursuant to subsection (f) of this section.
+        Any order, including any regulation established by such order, issued under subsection (c) or (d) of this section, shall be published and shall be effective upon publication, but the Secretary may stay such effectiveness if, after issuance of such order, a hearing is sought with respect to such order pursuant to subsection (f).

     (f) __Objections and public hearing; basis and contents of order; statement__